 Sexually transmitted diseases are common, but the types of STD testing you need may vary by your risk factors.
 Find out what's recommended for you.By Mayo Clinic Staff

-If you're sexually active, especially with multiple partners, you've probably heard the following advice many times: Use protection and get tested.
+If you're sexually active, especially with multiple partners, you may have questions about the risk of getting a sexually transmitted disease (STD) and when to get tested.

-This is important because a person can have a sexually transmitted disease (STD) without knowing it.
-In many cases, there aren't any signs or symptoms.
+Getting tested is important.
+That's because you can have a STD without knowing it.
+In many cases, there aren't any symptoms.
 In fact, that's why many experts prefer the term sexually transmitted infections (STIs), because you can have an infection without disease symptoms.

 But what types of STI testing do you need?
 And how often should you be screened?
 The answers depend on your age, your sexual behaviors and other risk factors.

 Don't assume that you're receiving STI testing every time you have a pelvic exam or Pap test.
 If you think that you need STI testing, talk to your health care provider.
 Tell your provider about your concerns and what tests you would like or need.

 These guidelines for specific STIs can help you decide if STI testing is right for you.

 - Women older than 25 and at increased risk of STIs — such as having sex with a new partner or multiple partners